 Why 'Dutch courage'?

 To have Dutch courage is to lose fear or inhibition by drinking alcohol.
+There are two main theories as to it origin

-It originally referred to a (purportedly medicinal) Dutch gin:
+1. It originally referred to a (purportedly medicinal) Dutch gin:

 In 1650 Franciscus Sylvius, a Dutch doctor, created Dutch gin in an attempt create a diuretic medicine.
 This was then used by soldiers in the Thirty Years' War by English troops and was an instant success for its warming properties on the body in cold weather and its calming effects before battle.
 Source